FairwindsOps/insights-docs/docs/run/ci/setup.md

 The in-app instructions will also provide a SHA which can be checked to verify the integrity of the script.

 Your repository will show up in the Insights UI once that script has been successfully run.

+## Git Information
+The CI script needs access to the `git` command-line interface, and expects to be run in a fully cloned Git repository.
+Sometimes this is not feasible - in that case we allow users to manually specify the Git information that Insights needs via environment variables.

+We suggest specifying _all_ of the following environment variables if your CI environment is not able to provide access to the Git client:

+* `ORIGIN_URL` - the location of the remote Git repository
+* `BRANCH_NAME` - the name of the branch currently being scanned
+* `CURRENT_HASH` the hash of the commit currently being scanned
+* `MASTER_HASH` - the hash of the commit that should be diffed against
+* `COMMIT_MESSAGE` - the message associated with the commit currently being scanned